-There’s a lot to love about living in an older home: The ornate architectural details, the gorgeous bay windows, the original hardwood floors—they certainly don’t build them like they used to.
-But while many older homes boast fine craftsmanship, they were not built with the same energy-efficient materials as modern-day homes, nor were they subject to the same rigorous building standards that new construction must comply with.
+Window insulation should be on the mind of every homeowner in the winter months, particularly those who live in older homes.
+There’s a lot to love about living in an older building, but, while many older homes boast fine craftsmanship, they were not built with the same energy-efficient materials as modern-day homes, nor were they subject to the same rigorous building standards that new construction must comply with.
 So, while old-world architecture may be pleasing to the eye, it unfortunately falls short in other areas.

 ARE YOUR WINDOWS OLDER THAN YOU?